 Spending too much time on screens means that children can miss out on opportunities to learn, play and exercise with friends and family.
 These things are really important to help children grow in to healthy adults.

 Too much screen time can also affect sleep.
 This is because devices give off a blue light which reduces the amount of a hormone made in our body that makes us feel sleepy (melatonin).
-Screen time before bed time can make children stay awake longer and miss out on the quality sleep which they need to grow and be healthy.
+Screen time before bed can make children stay awake longer and miss out on the quality sleep they need to grow and be healthy.

 Although lots of interesting and educational materials are available online, it’s important to check that children are not going on sites that are too old for them.
 There may be content that will upset or frighten a child.